canonic/canonic/README.md

 mkdir build
 cd build

-../qt5/configure -xplatform wasm-emscripten -opensource -nomake examples -prefix $PWD/qtbase make module-qtbase module-qtdeclarative module-qtquickcontrols2 module-qtwebsockets module-qtsvg module-qtcharts module-qtmqtt
+You can also grab the sources from https://download.qt.io/development_releases/qt/ if you do not want to use the git version

+../qt-everywhere-src-6.2.0-beta3/configure -qt-host-path /mnt/s/qt/build_host/qtbase -xplatform wasm-emscripten -opensource -nomake examples -prefix $PWD/qtbase cmake --build . -t qtbase -t qtdeclarative -t qt5compat -t qtquick3d -t qtimageformats -t qtshadertools -t qtwebsockets -t qtsvg -t qtmqtt

 note the `module-qtmqtt` package did not work for me the second time so maybe leave it out
 note: add `-debug` to the configure step for a debug build